Government of Kerala

 It is an appellate authority.
 Its mission is resolving the problems and grievances of electricity related service of consumers.

-■ Banking Ombudsman
+■ Banking Ombudsman (Central)

 A mechanism set up by the Reserve Bank of India to address complaints regarding banking services.
 Complaints in the areas of Kerala, Lakshadweep and Puducherry should be filed with the Banking Ombudsman based in Thiruvananthapuram.